Coach-Bamie/Bamietech/README.md

 # About me
 My personal repository
 I am A Web Developer
-A Student Of The Software Engineering In The Federal University
+A Student Of The Software Engineering In The Federal University Duste Nigeria